249. Sappho Redivivus: A Fragment

 Email Poem |

-Analysis and Comments on 249.
+Comments, Analysis, and Meaning on 249.
 Sappho Redivivus: A Fragment

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 249.
 Sappho Redivivus: A Fragment here.